-Sure, throwing it away seems the easiest option, but we have a couple of better ideas: recycling and trade-in programs.
+Sure, throwing it away seems the easiest option, but we have a couple of better ideas for what to do with old, expired car seats: recycling and trade-in programs.

-But before we get into that, let’s talk about what you shouldn’t do with a car seat: donate or sell it, specifically if the car seat is expired, recalled or has been in an accident.
-The last thing you want to do is risk another child’s life, so do not pass it on.
+But before we get into that, let’s talk about what you shouldn’t do with a car seat: donate or sell it if the car seat is expired, recalled, or has been in an accident.
+The plastic that protected your child so well won’t do so anymore if it’s been broken, cracked, or degraded by the elements.
+The last thing you want to do is risk another child’s life.

 That said, here are a few things you can do to end that expired car seat’s life nicely.

-“We’re always looking for ways to make the lives of our guests easier and we’re proud to be able to help them reduce household clutter in a responsible and environmentally-friendly way,” said Michelle Wlazlo, senior vice president of apparel and accessories at Target, at the time.
+“We’re always looking for ways to make the lives of our guests easier and we’re proud to be able to help them reduce household clutter in a responsible and environmentally-friendly way,” stated Michelle Wlazlo, senior vice president of apparel and accessories at Target.

-According to Target, the company has collected 176,000 car seats since the start of its trade-in program and has recycled them into new products — keeping 2.6 million pounds of materials from ending up in landfills.
+According to Target, the company has recycled 1 million car seats since the start of its trade-in program in 2016 — keeping 14.4 million pounds of materials from ending up in landfills.
 So, keep your eyes peeled for trade-in events like this one.